fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The local variable `a` (which is a reference to the integer object `3`) is passed as an argument to the `puts` method on `line 10`, which will output the integer object `3` and return `nil`, while `puts` method call on `line 11` will output the integer object `2` (as referenced by the local variable `b`) and return `nil`, since the local variable `b` was not reassigned to a different object within the loop.

-*What does the following code return?
+*4) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​example​(str)
   i = ​3